Harlon Barnett: NFL

-Following his impressive career at Michigan State, Barnett was drafted by the Cleveland Browns in the fourth round of the 1990 NFL Draft.
+Following his impressive career at Michigan State, Barnett was drafted by the Cleveland Browns in the fourth round of the 1990 NFL draft.
 He played three seasons (1990–92) in Cleveland before spending two seasons (1993–94) with the New England Patriots and two seasons (1995–96) with the Minnesota Vikings.

 Broadcasting career

 Barnett earned his bachelor's degree in communication from Michigan State in 1990.
 He went to broadcasting school while playing for the Cleveland Browns.
-Barnett was recruited in 1997 by then Michigan State head coach Nick Saban to serve as a sideline reporter for Michigan State football.
-He served as a sideline reporter for Coach Saban’s final two seasons at Michigan State.
+Barnett was recruited in 1998 by then-Michigan State head coach Nick Saban to serve as a sideline reporter for Michigan State football.
+He served as a sideline reporter for Saban's final two seasons at Michigan State.

 Coaching career

-Louisiana State University
+LSU

-The next time Barnett interviewed with Coach Saban, it was for a graduate assistant opening on Coach Saban's LSU football staff.
+The next time Barnett interviewed with Saban, it was for a graduate assistant opening on Saban's LSU football staff.
 In Barnett's sole season as a GA at LSU, the Tigers won the 2004 Sugar Bowl (BCS National Championship Game).

-University of Cincinnati
+Cincinnati

-The following season, Barnett was hired as Defensive Backs Coach at the University of Cincinnati under Coach Mark Dantonio.
+The following season, Barnett was hired as defensive backs coach at the University of Cincinnati under Mark Dantonio.
 In his initial season (2004), the Bearcats led Conference USA and ranked No. 26 nationally in pass defense, allowing only 194.2 yards per game.
 In his final season at Cincinnati (2006), the Bearcats ranked No. 23 nationally in pass efficiency defense, with a 109.3 rating.
-In 3 seasons at the University of Cincinnati, Barnett coached four defensive backs to all-conference honors.
+In thee seasons at Cincinnati, Barnett coached four defensive backs to all-conference honors.

-Michigan State University
+Michigan State

-Barnett returned to his alma mater in 2007 - this time as a coach.
-In Barnett's first 11 seasons in East Lansing, the Spartans were 100-45 with three Big Ten Championships (2010, 2013, 2015) and were selected for the College Football Playoff in 2015.
-He coached the defensive backs his entire 11 years under Coach Dantonio; he was promoted to Assistant Head Coach and Co-Defensive Coordinator prior to Michigan State's victory in the 2015 Cotton Bowl Classic over Baylor, and was again promoted to Associate Head Coach in June 2017.
+Barnett returned to his alma mater in 2007 as a coach.
+In Barnett's first 11 seasons in East Lansing, the Spartans were 100–45 with three Big Ten Conference championships (2010, 2013, 2015) and were selected for the College Football Playoff in 2015.
+He coached the defensive backs his entire 11 years under Dantonio; he was promoted to assistant head coach and co-defensive coordinator prior to Michigan State's victory in the 2015 Cotton Bowl Classic over Baylor, and was again promoted to associate head coach in June 2017.

-Florida State University
+Florida State

-Barnett also spent two seasons as Defensive Coordinator at Florida State University under Coach Willie Taggart.
-Barnett’s experience at Florida State was integral to his development as injuries forced him to experiment with foreign schemes and coverages.
-Ultimately, his time was cut short at Florida State after Coach Taggart’s head coaching contract was bought out early.
+Barnett also spent two seasons as defensive coordinator at Florida State University under Willie Taggart.
+Barnett's experience at Florida State was integral to his development as injuries forced him to experiment with foreign schemes and coverages.
+Ultimately, his time was cut short at Florida State after Taggart's head coaching contract was bought out early.

-Player Development and Success
+Return to Michigan State

+Barnett returned to Michigan State in 2020 to coach the secondary.
+When head coach Mel Tucker was suspended and then fired in September 2023 over a sexual harassment scandal, Barnett succeeded him as interim head coach.
+Jonathan Smith was hired as the permanent head coach that November.
+Barnett was one of two coaches (Courtney Hawkins) retained on the new coaching staff by Smith.